ERCES Authority · Educational Reference

 1. RF Signal Coverage — DAQ Grid Test

 The core of the inspection is re-verification that the system delivers adequate radio coverage throughout all required areas.
-The technician walks a defined test grid on each floor and at each critical location, recording signal level at each point.
+The technician walks a defined test grid on each floor and at each critical location, recording signal level and audio quality at each point.

 If building changes occurred since the last test — new tenant improvements, interior walls, equipment installations — those areas must be re-surveyed.